elasticdog/transcrypt/README.md

              the symmetric cipher to utilize for encryption;
              defaults to aes-256-cbc

+      -md, --digest=DIGEST
+             the message digest used to hash the salted password;
+             defaults to sha512
+             Use md5 for compatibility with transcrypt versions < 3

+      -k, --kdf=KEY_DERIVATION_FUNCTION
+             a key-derivation function to use for strongest encryption;
+             defaults to pbkdf2
+             If enabled, all users will need Transcrypt 3+ and modern OpenSSL

+      -n, --iter=ITERATIONS
+             when using a key-derivation function, its number of iterations;
+             defaults to 1_000_000

+      -ps, --salt=PROJECT_SALT
+             when using a key-derivation function, an extra value to strengthen per-file salt values;
+             defaults to 18 random base64 characters

       -p, --password=PASSWORD
              the password to derive the key from;
              defaults to 30 random base64 characters